adkelley/javascript-to-purescript/tut12/README.md

 ```
 Let's take it from the top - `err`, and `success` are two separate continuation functions, one of which will be invoked by `k`, our top-level continuation.
 Within `k`, notice we are composing `taskFork ` with `log`.
 It's the job of `taskFork` to execute either the `err` or `success` continuation based on whether the `Task` continuation `r` produced a `Left` or `Right` constructor.
 Thus if my `Task` has successfully computed something, then `taskFork` will invoke the `success` continuation.

 In these simple examples `taskOf` and `taskRejected` do nothing more than to construct a `Right a` or `Left a`, respectively.
 It's `contTask` that throws the `Task` into our continuation monad `Cont r (Task a b)`.
-Then, when we're ready to run this continuation, we invoke `runCont c k` giving it the continuation `c` and our top-level continuation `k`.
+Then, when we're ready to run this continuation, we invoke `runCont c k` giving it the continuation monad `c` and our top-level continuation `k`.

-Alright, let's take it up a notch, by showing how we can map over a `Task`, just like other 'container' types, because `Task` is a type alias for `Either`.
+Alright, let's take it up a notch, by showing how we can map over a `Task`, just like other 'container' types, because again, `Task` is none other than a type alias for `Either`.

 ### Example: taskOf.map